jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Once you're protected from ideological storytelling, you can adopt mixed-ideological politics.
 Because you're reading this book, you'll soon be as powerful in your politics as a mixed-martial artist is in a fight.

-## Echo Chambers Are Needed, Until They're Not
+## We Need Chambers, Just Not Echo Chambers

 - Remember we're not erasing ideologies.

 Before we learn to protect ourselves from the echo chambers, it's important to always keep in mind, we're not erasing ideologies.
-We're only empowering ourselves to be like mixed-martial artists and mix and match ideologies policies and tools to better solve our problems.
+We're only empowering ourselves to be like mixed-martial artists and mix and match ideological policies and tools to better solve our problems.

 Some may be doubting our society can follow martial arts and embrace mixed-ideological politics.
 We can.
 Here's another another field which has a similarly enlightened "mix and match" philosophy.